Ordering and Shipping:

 For sales outside of the United States and Canada, the situation is completely different, and approaches the Traditional Distribution Method

 described above.
 In the past, we attempted to export directly from our factory to customers in other countries and found that the costs of air shipping, customs declarations, export documents, import duties and GST-style taxes (plus the horrendous costs of performing service and repairs, and again shipping repairs by air both ways) has made this impractical for us and for customers, and has been discontinued.
+Similarly, our attempts to establish global partners to serve as authorized resellers have been unsuccessful, prohibiting us from offering the kind of customer service that we strive to provide.

 Sadly, export customers sometimes suggest that we are price gouging, when in fact we actually make less profit on international sales than on USA sales.
 It is simply the reality of global business.